- Published in: Blog

 I would bet that your donations, calendars, physical mailing lists, email lists and invoicing are handled by different software programs or tools.
 And most likely, it’s a pain to cross-reference or migrate that information between them all.
 CRMs are customizable.
 There are add-on features that are easily integrated and handle scheduling, mailing lists and accounting with ease.

-- The Staff Is Maxed Out Handling Constituent Relations
+- The Staff Is Maxed Out Handling Stakeholder Relations

 Consider how much time your staff spends simply organizing and inputting data.
 Staff can only work with what they are given and if what they have are handwritten receipts, massive file folder systems, and randomly dispersed email signup sheets, how can they build strong donor relations?
 A CRM like Salesforce offers cloud computing, which allows staff to process financial transactions, update an address and/or recruit a new donor at any location.
 All are seamlessly documented across the entire platform, leaving your staff time to connect with donors instead of wrestling with paperwork.